A marketing service, not a licensed contractor. Metal roofing work is

 and materials must register with the

 Secretary of State, carry insurance, and use a written contract.
-So skip the license talk
+Registration is a

-and run these real checks instead.
+checks instead.

 Vermont Secretary of State registration